TheSSSAI/Monopoly-Tycoon/MonopolyTycoon.Presentation.Unity/docs/Code Design61.md

 ##### 2.3.4.1.8.0 Technology Integration Notes

-This script must run first in a dedicated \"Bootstrap\" scene to ensure the DI container is available before any other game logic executes.
+Must be attached to a GameObject in the initial scene of the application.
+It is responsible for creating the DI container context that the rest of the app will use.

 ##### 2.3.4.1.9.0 Methods

-- {'method_name': 'Awake', 'method_signature': 'void Awake()', 'return_type': 'void', 'access_modifier': 'private', 'is_async': False, 'implementation_logic': 'Specification requires this method to create the DI container, register all dependencies from all layers (Application, Infrastructure, Presentation), build the container, instantiate persistent services like the ViewManager and GlobalExceptionHandler, and then initiate the transition to the main menu scene.', 'exception_handling': 'Specification enhanced to state that any exception during DI setup is critical and must be logged before quitting the application, as the app cannot run without a valid DI container.'}
+- {'method_name': 'Awake', 'method_signature': 'Awake()', 'return_type': 'void', 'access_modifier': 'private', 'is_async': 'false', 'implementation_logic': 'Should check if an instance already exists to enforce singleton pattern.
+Must instantiate and configure the Dependency Injection container.
+It will execute all \\"Installer\\" scripts to register dependencies.
+After setup, it must instantiate and register the GlobalExceptionHandler to satisfy REQ-1-023.
+Finally, it should resolve the IViewManager and instruct it to show the main menu screen.', 'exception_handling': 'Any failure during DI setup is critical and should be logged as a fatal error before quitting the application.', 'performance_considerations': 'This setup process should execute as quickly as possible to minimize application startup time.'}

+##### 2.3.4.1.10.0 Implementation Notes

+This class is the linchpin of the entire application's architecture, connecting the decoupled layers at runtime.

 #### 2.3.4.2.0.0 Class Name

 ##### 2.3.4.2.1.0 Class Name

-InputController
+GlobalExceptionHandler

 ##### 2.3.4.2.2.0 File Path

-Assets/App/Presentation/Core/InputController.cs
+Assets/App/Presentation/Core/GlobalExceptionHandler.cs

 ##### 2.3.4.2.3.0 Class Type

-MonoBehaviour
+Service

 ##### 2.3.4.2.4.0 Inheritance

-MonoBehaviour
+object

 ##### 2.3.4.2.5.0 Purpose

-A persistent singleton that captures all raw user input from Unity's Input System and translates it into semantic actions or delegates it to the currently active UI context.
-This decouples the input mechanism from the game's response.
+Implements the global exception handling logic required by REQ-1-023.
+It subscribes to the system's unhandled exception event, logs the error, and commands the ViewManager to display a modal error dialog, preventing application crashes.

 ##### 2.3.4.2.6.0 Dependencies

+- IViewManager
-- Unity's PlayerInput component
+- ILogger

 ##### 2.3.4.2.7.0 Framework Specific Attributes